PowershellScripts/PowershellScripts.github.io/articles/en/InformationProtection/compareroles.md

 <br/><br/><br/>

-You can also Export the comparison using Export button.
-This will create a CSV file with a table and listed permissions.
+The permission comparison between selected admin roles can be exported by using the **Export comparison** button.

 <br/>